paraspell/docs/docs/api/xcmP.md

     body: JSON.stringify({
         from: "AssetHubPolkadot", // Or AssetHubKusama
         to: "AssetHubKusama",   // Or AssetHubPolkadot
-        currency: {symbol: "KSM"}, // Or DOT
+        currency: {symbol: "KSM", amount: amount}, // Or DOT
-        amount: "Amount", // Replace "Amount" with the numeric value you wish to transfer
         address: "Address" // AccountID 32 address
     })
 });
 ```

 ### Snowbridge Ethereum -> AssetHubPolkadot
 Just like Polkadot <> Kusama bridge the Snowbridge is implemented in as intuitive and native form as possible.
-The implementations for Polkadot -> Ethereum and Ethereum -> Polkadot differ due to different architecure so we will mention both scenarios.
+The implementations for Polkadot -> Ethereum and Ethereum -> Polkadot differ due to different architecture, so we will mention both scenarios.

    - **Parameters**:
         - Same as in Parachain -> Parachain scenario